No More Hacking! Natural Remedies to Quiet Your Dry Cough

 You can also use bromelain supplements as an alternative.

-However, you should consult your doctor before taking bromelain, as it may interact with some medications, such as antibiotics or blood thinners.
+However, you should consult your doctor before taking bromelain, as it may interact with some medications, such as blood thinners.

 12. Hydration